Used by 2,678+ happy customers

 A licensed agent is responsible for preparing your file, checking your documents, coordinating payments through an approved escrow, and submitting your application to the Investment Migration Agency.

-Because they play such a central role, any mistake or misconduct on their side can delay or jeopardize your approval.
+Because they play such a central role, any mistake or misconduct on their side can delay or jeopardise your approval.

 This is why verifying an agent’s credentials is more than a formality.